 In Yemen Conflict, Some See A New Age Of Drone Warfare

 In January, a group of high-level military commanders gathered at an air base in Yemen.
-It was far from the front lines of the country's ongoing civil war.
+It was far from the frontlines of the country's ongoing civil war.

 Then, without warning, a small drone appeared out of the sky and exploded, spraying the group with shrapnel.
 According to news reports, the blast killed several, including the Yemeni government's head of military intelligence.